sidsoc12/internet_from_scratch/writeups/check1.md

 bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
 Include any measurements if applicable.]

+My implementation of the Reassembler is structured to handle out-of-order data efficiently by using a std::map to store non-contiguous substrings, with the starting index of each substring as the key.
+This data structure allows me to maintain an ordered buffer and facilitates efficient merging of overlapping or adjacent substrings.
+During each insertion, I iterate over the map to find substrings that overlap with or are adjacent to the new data, and I merge them into a single, contiguous block if possible.
+Once merged, any contiguous data starting at the next expected index is pushed to the ByteStream.

+When designing the Reassembler, I considered alternatives like using a std::vector or a std::unordered_map.
+While these options offered potential performance benefits in specific scenarios, they introduced challenges in maintaining order and efficiently merging overlapping ranges.
+For example, a std::unordered_map would make range-based merging more complex, and a std::vector would require frequent sorting or reorganization, which could degrade performance for large buffers.

+The benefits of my design include simplicity in maintaining order and performing range-based operations, as well as avoiding the need for additional sorting or manual index tracking.
+However, a potential downside is that the use of std::map incurs a logarithmic overhead for insertions and lookups, which might be slower than the constant-time operations of a std::unordered_map in cases where merging is not required.
+Despite this, I found the trade-off to be worthwhile, as it simplifies the implementation and reduces the risk of bugs related to order and overlapping substrings.

 Implementation Challenges:
 []